jamsocket/aper/book/src/implementing.md

 enum Player { X, O }
 ```

-There are three possible states to a tic tac toe game: the game
+There are three possible states to a tic tac toe game:
-is underway and waiting on a particular player to play next;
+1. The game is underway and waiting on a particular player to play
+   next.
-the game has ended with a winner; or the game has ended in
+2. The game has ended with a winner.
-a tie where the board is filled but no player has won.
-We will
+3. The game has ended in a tie, because the board is filled but no
+   player has won.

-represent all three of these with the `GameStatus` struct:
+We will represent all three of these with the `GameStatus` struct:

 ```rust,noplaypen
 # use serde::{Serialize, Deserialize};